ka1130/just-sudo-it/_posts/2017-04-19-es6-in-the-boids-project.md

 Bear in mind that a subclass cannot contain an empty constructor.
 Even if the constructor would only call `super()`, it still needs to be there.
 ## Babel

 Now here’s the key issue: “Can I use…?”.
+Although most of the modern browser do not have problems with understanding ES6, there are some features of the standards that still are probematic.
+You might also need to support dinosaurs (if so, accept my sympathy).
+This is where so-called transpilers come in handy.
+What they do is convert your ECMAScript 6 code to ECMAScript 5 compatible code.
+One of the most popular, actually a standard now, is [Babel](https://babeljs.io/).

 ## Summing Up & Learning Resources